-CL LAB CR
+\mathbf{CL} LAB CR

+DCOM 105C Digital Communications 3 0 3

 GEOG 110C Introduction to Cultural Geography 3 0 3

 HSTM 101C Introduction to the Hospitality and

 Tourism Industry¥ 3 0 3

 HSTM 205C Quality Service Management 3 0 3

-HSTM 210C Information Technology for Tourism ı 2 2 3

 HSTM 230BC Principles of

 Ecotoursim Management 3 0 3

 HSTM 260C Hospitality Sales and Marketing+ 3 0 3

 HSTM 263C Tour Planning and Cruise Sales 3 0 3

 TOTAL CREDITS 21

 - A Travel Fee of \$75 will be assessed for all students taking HSTM 101C.
 The money will be used to defray some of the costs associated with student travel experiences.
-There will be additional costs to students associated with some of the more extensive trips. - + HSTM 260C is only available through the Division of Online and Continuing Education. - Any course with a prefix of HSTM that is not a required course.
+There will be additional costs to students associated with some of the more extensive trips. - + HSTM 260C may only be offered online, please check with your advisor.